 In terms of the application packet, some of the pieces should be submitted in English and some in Spanish.
 Please see below for the requirements.

-- A copy of your resume or CV (please include any honors, awards, and relevant activities) (English)
+- Your CV (please include any honors, awards, and relevant activities) (English)

-- General Writing Sample: ONE 2 to 3 page brief sample of your writing that is on any subject (science or non-science topic) and directed toward a non-scientific audience (in terms appropriate for the general public).
-Please do not include technical or journal articles (Spanish)
+- General Writing Sample: ONE 2-3 page brief sample of your writing that is on any subject (science or non-science topic) and directed toward a non-scientific audience (using appropriate language for the general public).
+Please do not include technical or journal articles.
+(Spanish)

 - Unofficial transcripts of your undergraduate and graduate work (to be uploaded online or mailed directly to the program, but not both).

-Again, the Spanish Language Mass Media Fellows application is identical to the regular Mass Media Fellows Application (including criteria).
+Again, the Spanish Language Mass Media Fellowship application is identical to the regular Mass Media Fellows Application (including criteria).
 Further details can be found within the APPLY tab.

 Please email email@example.com if you have any additional questions.